privacybydesign/irma-documentation/docs/getting-started.md

 ```
 A webpage demoing IRMA attribute issuance verification should now be available at http://localhost:8088.

-*Tip*: open the browser console and the console running `irma server` to see various log and possibly error messages as the IRMA sesion proceeds.
+> Open the browser console and the console running `irma server` to see various log and possibly error messages as the IRMA session proceeds.